zzt93/os-lab1/README.md

 	- `enum`: not a simple `FAIL` and `SUCC` but `no such directory or file`, `Segmentation fault`.
 	- `struct`: a int indicate state, and a string indicate error message.

+- if fail to allocate some resources when allocating a serial of resources,
+	remember to free already allocated resources.